Skip to main content

 Substitute Ratio

-โญ Coconut Aminos (Best) 1:1 (1 tablespoon per 1 tablespoon soy sauce)
+Coconut Aminos Best 1:1 (1 tablespoon per 1 tablespoon soy sauce) Coconut Aminos work well in red velvet cake, enhancing flavor with less saltiness and mild sweetness.

 Detailed Guide: Each Soy Sauce Substitute in Red Velvet Cake